blanchardjeremy/signal-voip-registration-helper/README.md

 - Phone numbers and verification codes should be kept private
 - The script stores no sensitive data locally
+- No data is sent off your machine (except to interact directly with Signal's servers, of course)
 - All Signal data is stored in `~/.local/share/signal-cli/data/`

 ## License

-This script is provided as-is for educational and personal use.
-Please ensure you comply with Signal's terms of service and applicable laws when using this tool.
+See [LICENSE.txt](./LICENSE.txt) for license details.

 ## Contributing